anynines/a9s-rabbitmq-app/README.md

 $ cf bind-service rabbitmq-app myrabbitmq
 ```

-And restage
+And start
 ```
-$ cf restage rabbitmq-app
+$ cf start rabbitmq-app
 ```

 At lsst check the created url...